To properly use a LED display, you must perform some calculations and configurations.

 Step 1: Setting the DVI resolution

-First, you must identify what resolution your LED display (or LED board controller) requires as input.
+First, you must identify what resolution your LED display (or LED board controller, or LED sender card) requires as input.
 This is usually called the "DVI resolution".

 To find out the resolutions supported, you have two options:

 - You can connect your display to a PC or laptop and see the resolutions it supports through the menus of your computer.

 - Check the manual or documentation of the LED display and find the supported DVI resolutions.